MrSahalImran/eventBooking/README.md

 # Event Management API

-The Event Management API is designed to support a platform where users can create, manage, and participate in events.
-The API includes endpoints to handle CRUD operations for events, user authentication, and event registration.
-Security measures, including JWT-based authentication, ensure that only authorized actions are performed.
+The Event Management API, built in Go using the Gin framework, is a robust solution for creating, managing, and participating in events.
+It offers features like CRUD operations for events, user authentication, and event registration, all secured via JWT-based authentication.
+Only authorized users can perform sensitive actions, with access controls ensuring data integrity.
+Designed for flexibility, it emphasizes usability, scalability, and security, making it ideal for event-driven platforms.

 ## Key Features